 |In dermatofibroma, the overgrowth occurs in dermis layer of the skin.|

 |Copyright © Nucleus Medical Media, Inc.|

-The cause is unknown.
-Dermatofibromas sometimes appear after a minor injury to the skin.
-This can include an insect bite or a prick of a thorn.
+The cause is not known.
+Sometimes they happen after a minor injury to the skin, such as an insect bite or a prick from a thorn.

-Liquid nitrogen can be used to freeze the bump and flatten it out.
-This method usually leaves a white mark behind.
-The dermatofibroma may also eventually grow back.
+Liquid nitrogen can also be used to freeze the growth and flatten it.
+This often leaves a white mark.
+The growth may also come back.